ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 If you need a cryptographically random number in a range (e.g., an integer from 0 to a number N), do **not** simply use the modulus or remainder operators.
-Many programmers inocrrectly *think* it's fine to directly use the modulus or remainder operators (e.g., `%` or `mod` in many languages) for this purpose.
+Many programmers incorrectly *think* it's fine to directly use the modulus or remainder operators (e.g., `%` or `mod` in many languages) for this purpose.
 However, this often causes some numbers to be more likely than others,